How to Add Professional Stamp Signatures to Your .NET Documents

 options.InnerLines.Add(innerLine);

-With everything set up, it’s time to apply the stamp to your document:
+With everything configured, it’s time to stamp that document:

 string outputFilePath = Path.Combine("Your Document Directory", "SignWithStamp", fileName);